 The fiber can also go to the colon, where it serves as an end product or in the bloodstream.
 In the latter case, it is absorbed into the bloodstream, where it helps to flush out the bowel with waste from the digestive tract.
 The products of fiber are partially digested and then eliminated via the bowel while remaining behind as a laxative effect.
-The final reaction of the fiber in the colon is that of fecal gas that also serves as an effect of the fiber.

 Below are foods with high fiber content.